DaveEdge1/prestoRecons/presto_input_standards.md

 The data type controls the strucure of the form element in the "Reconstruction Parameters" GUI, which is automatically generated from the yaml file.
 For instance, a "numeric" data type is given a range-slider form element.

 free-form:
+&nbsp;&nbsp;special note: this data type dhould be used only as a last resort
 &nbsp;&nbsp;additonal requirement: none
 &nbsp;&nbsp;form element: text box
 &nbsp;&nbsp;example: experiment name